 Brown Pallets: IPP (IPP Logipal from Europe)

 Two-Digit Treatment Codes

-Here are a few two-digit codes and their meaning:
+These pallet markings are a few two-digit codes on a wooden pallet and their meaning:

 DB (Debarked): Tree bark has been removed.
 It is not harmful.

-HT (Heat Treated): This means it has been heated to removed any parasites.
+HT (Heat Treated Pallets): This is a treatment code that means it has been heated to removed any parasites.

-MB (Methyl Bromide): This has been treated with the toxic Methyl Bromide.
+MB Pallets (MB Methyl Bromide): These chemically treated pallets have been treated with the toxic Methyl Bromide.
 Research shows that human lungs can be severely injured from any Methyl Bromide inhalation.
 DO NOT USE.

-EPAL (European Pallet Association): These are untreated and safe for use.
+EPAL Pallets (European Pallet Association): These are untreated and safe for use.

-KD (Kiln Dried): This heat treatment is designed to reduce moisture.
+KD (Kiln Dried): This treatment code that the wooden pallet underwent heat treatment and is designed to reduce moisture.
 It is not harmful.